Achnashellach railway station: History

 The station was privately opened by the Dingwall and Skye Railway in August 1870, primarily to serve Achnashellach Lodge near Loch Dughaill, but was operated from the outset by the Highland Railway (HR), and only opened to the public a year later, on 1 May 1871.
-The passing loop at the station was removed in 1966, and the wooden station buildings removed a few years after, although the remains of the second platform are partially visible.
+The passing loop at the station was removed in 1966 and the wooden station buildings in 1970, although the remains of the second platform are partially visible.
+The former station house remains in situ.

 Accidents and incidents

 On 14 October 1892, Achnashellach was the scene of a runaway train in which the brake in the brake van had malfunctioned.
 Subsequently, this train moved off down the slope at considerable speed without a locomotive to keep it under control.
 Reaching the bottom of the slope, it had enough energy to proceed back uphill, before running down the slope once again.
 Unfortunately, another train was approaching Achnashellach in the opposite direction at that very moment, and the two trains collided at the bottom of the slope with great force.
 Eight passengers were injured, though none seriously, and the track was not damaged with only minor damage occurring to the rolling stock.